 At the university there are domain specialists within the field of register-based research.
 The role of a domain specialist is to support colleagues in their work with research data management.
 The domain specialists are part of a national competence node together with colleagues from other domains and seats of learning in Sweden.

-Working groups (SND) More information regarding DAU and other working groups in the national organisation Swedish national data service (SND).
+Forums and network groups (SND) More information regarding forums and other network groups in the national organisation Swedish national data service (SND).
 SND is the coordinating unit and infrastructure for research data management on a national level.

 Swedish National Data Service (SND) is a consortium consisting of nine Swedish seats of learning, of which Umeå university is one.
 Within the SND framework an ongoing development is under way to supply researchers with a national infrastructure, including support and technological structures, for research data management (RDM).